xpipe-io/xpipe-io.github.io/docs/security.md

 ### Issue reports

-Whenever an error occurs within XPipe or you choose to open the error reporter dialog, you can automatically send an error report with optional feedback and attachments.
+Whenever an error occurs within XPipe, you can choose to automatically send an error report with feedback and attachments.
 This is a purely optional choice if you want to quickly provide additional error context information to help the development team speed up their bugfixing process.

-This error report does not contain any personal data unless you explicitly choose to attach log files.
 If you do so, the error report will contain various types of general data such as hostnames, usernames, and more.
-However, no sensitive data is included.
+This error report can contain personal or sensitive data depending on the error trace and context.
 We are an european company, so we adhere to the GDPR.
 The privacy policy for the error reporting feature can be found at https://docs.xpipe.io/reporter-privacy-policy.
 The general privacy policy for the XPipe application itself can be found at https://docs.xpipe.io/privacy-policy.

+## Corporate security

+The security of our technology is not the only focus.
+We also place high importance on organizational practices and processes throughout our development and business operations.
+Our development workflow incorporates best practices from [OWASP](https://owasp.org/) to build secure software.

+This includes, for example, static code analysis, which is a testing methodology that analyzes source code to find security vulnerabilities that make our applications susceptible to attacks.
+We also monitor any supply-chain vulnerabilities and monitor any third-party dependencies for potential vulnerabilities and updates.

+By prioritizing secure within our organization, we are able to develop and deliver robust and trustworthy applications.

 ## Outlook